How Long Is Bunker Gear Good For?

 • Store your gear away from any UV-producing lights and direct sunlight.

-• Do not store your gear in extremely cold or hot temperatures.
+• Store your gear away from extreme cold or hot temperatures.

-• Do not store your gear in a personal locker or your living quarters.
+• Avoid storing your gear in a personal locker or living quarters.

-• Ensure your gear is not in contact with any oils, solvents, acids, alkalis or other contaminants.
+• Keep gear away from areas with oils, solvents, acids, alkalis or other contaminants.

 Along with regular maintenance, NFPA 1851 states that bunker gear should be subject to an annual inspection for safety purposes.
 However, it is best to inspect your bunker gear more frequently than that, especially after each fire.
 For added safety, NFPA 1851 suggests routine and advanced inspection for the proper and effective functioning of protective gear upon issue and after each use.

 Enlisting a professional testing service to inspect your bunker gear can help you avoid unnecessary replacement expenses.
-Using the bunker gear testing and care services from BGS will help you ensure that your firefighting equipment is always properly maintained and in ready-to-use condition.
+The bunker gear testing and care services from BGS can help you ensure that your firefighting equipment is always properly maintained and ready to use.
 The Level A Suit testing services and turnout gear services we provide include pressure testing and rigorous visual evaluations.

-At BGS, we offer our bunker gear testing services for clients within any sector — book our services for your next annual or biannual training session.
+At BGS, we offer bunker gear testing services to clients in any sector.
+Book our services for your next annual or biannual training session.

 Purchase New Bunker Gear From BGS